Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

-## Defining the root of misalignment  (or just misalignment) problem
+## Defining the root of misalignment  (or just misalignment) problem (or misalignment with values) (or just say problem is how to rate and compare DAOs (design and governance)?)
+There is a misalignment of what DAOs ought to be, and how DAOs operate in practice.[^20]

+This misalignment, between the expectations, dervied from the web3 ethos, and the current practices of DAOs, is

+Web3 ethos includes ...

+This separation or discrepancy between the expectations and current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1] [^20]

+This separation or discrepancy between the expectations based on web3 ethos and the current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1] [^20]

-There is a misalignment of what DAOs ought to be, and how DAOs operate in practice.[^20] This separation or discrepancy between the expectations and current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1] [^20]
+This separation or discrepancy between the expectations based on our vision (or definition or intended design goals of DAOs or values derived from the web3 ethos, cooperative values, cypherpunk values, and many other influences) of DAOs[^35][^36][^37][^38] [^39] and the current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1] [^20]

 We term this problem the *DAO Alignment problem*.

-> DAO Alignment Problem: The goal of aligning DAO practices with DAO expecations
+> DAO Alignment Problem: The goal of aligning DAO practices with DAO expecations (or values-based expectations)

+> DAO Alignment Problem: The goal of aligning DAO practices with expectations derived from our vision of DAOs

-The DAO alignment problem is the root of these additional problems plaguing DAOs (or real-world issues plaguing DAOs or issues plaguing DAOs, stemming from alignment problem):
+The DAO alignment problem is the root of these additional problems plaguing DAOs (or real-world issues plaguing DAOs or issues plaguing DAOs, stemming from alignment problem) or is caused by the following issues:

 2. DAO-washing (or using DAO acronym to sell product or fundraising, rather than to grow org, or to use DAO tooling, without wanting to run an org)
 3. lack of DAO benchmarks (or measurable expectations)